saurabhbhatia/stackbox/README.md

 bower install stackbox --save
 ```

-The source files can be found in `plugin/src/`.
+The source files can be found in the `plugin/src/` folder.

 Include `jquery.stackbox.js` and `jquery.stackbox.css` to your page.

 =====